ex1duz/2dunitygame/README.md

 *Aspects of the 2D Unity game inspired by [WolfPark](https://github.com/wolfparktaerim):*
 - The story of the 2D Unity game (though I did not make it as detailed)
-- The idea for the respective areas of the 2D Unity game, of a 'home' area, a forest with enemies, and an end objective ([WolfPark](https://github.com/wolfparktaerim) wanted a boss fight, but it took too much effort, so eventually I made the end objective a less programming-intensive one, finding and claiming a 'prize')
+- The idea for the respective areas of the 2D Unity game, of a 'home' area, a forest with enemies, and an end objective (Also, [WolfPark](https://github.com/wolfparktaerim) wanted a boss fight, but it took too much effort, so eventually I made the end objective a less programming-intensive one, finding and claiming a 'prize')
 - Recommendation of a copyright free, [AIVA](https://www.aiva.ai/) AI music generator, which I used to generate a suitable music for this 2D Unity game

 *Source(s):*